Missouri Great Clips sites close after virus-related threats

 O’FALLON, Mo.
 (AP) — Great Clips has temporarily closed its salons in Springfield, Missouri, after threatening messages that followed news that two hairstylists potentially exposed 140 clients to the coronavirus.

-Great Clips Inc., which has thousands of franchises in the U.S. and Canada, said in a news release Thursday that its locations in Springfield decided to close after “repeated threats.”
+Great Clips Inc., which has thousands of franchises in the U.S. and Canada, said in a statement Thursday that its locations in Springfield decided to close after “repeated threats.”

 “To protect the safety of everyone, the local franchisees made the decision to temporarily close salons in the Springfield area,” the statement read.
 “They are working closely with law enforcement officials as the officials conduct a thorough investigation of these threats.”